HeisenBugDev/QuantumCraft/README.md

 We also got some code from MrTJP who makes [Project: Red](https://github.com/MrTJP/ProjectRed) We looked at TEX code for examples.

+Thanks @RS485 for the in game gui code.
+That made my life much easier.

 ## Version explanation (no 11vB39Lq versions)